 The results of a number of studies suggest that a combination of aerobic activity and resistance training (eg, weightlifting) is the best approach to exercise for the purpose of lowering BP [14,15].
 For athletes engaged in only one of these activities, adding the other type of exercise may aid in lowering their BP.

 Medical therapy — If nonpharmacologic modifications fail to reduce BP adequately in an athlete with persistent hypertension, medical therapy is required.
 The ideal medication controls BP without compromising exercise capacity.
 In addition, the medication selected should be permissible under the rules of the governing body for their sport (ie, not a banned substance).
-Information regarding banned substances can be obtained at the following websites and the attached table (table 10):
+Information regarding banned substances can be obtained at the following websites:

 There is no fundamental difference in the approach to the medical therapy of hypertension in athletes compared with the general population.
 However, some second-line therapies are best avoided.
 In athletes, diuretics are relatively contraindicated, as they can impair athletic performance due to volume depletion, and they are prohibited by many of the governing bodies in sport because they may be used to prevent detection of performance enhancing drugs.
 In addition, beta blockers decrease heart rate and thus can reduce exercise tolerance; they too are prohibited in some sports.
 Therefore, particularly for athletes involved in endurance sports or other sports requiring a high level of aerobic fitness (figure 1), we suggest avoiding both diuretics and beta blockers.